 I spent more hours than I care to mention researching the perfect waffle mix, both the yeast mixture and the yeast-free mixture.
 If you have the time and are organised enough to know what day you want to make waffles, I’d definitely recommend giving a yeast mixture a go.

 It requires you to make the mixture the night before so make sure you do your research.
 If you are like me on the other hand, and wake up some mornings thinking, today ‘I’m making waffles’ well then, you need to use a yeast-free waffle mixture.

 Lucky for you I happen to have tested quite a few, made a couple of changes and came up with my perfect waffle mixture.

-For me, the mixture needs to balance out everything you put on top.
+For me, the mixture for breakfast waffles needs to balance out everything you put on top.
 Let’s face it, it’s all sweet stuff!

 You’ve got your maple syrup (sweet) and home-made ice cream (sweet) ready to go, just imagine if your waffle was overly sweet?
 Who needs that much sugar in the mornings?

 Go a little lighter on the sugar, add a little salt and some lemon rind to help balance things out.

 I also like to add just a small squeeze of lemon juice and a little more rind to the top of my Waffles just to keep that sweetness in check.